architect/arc.codes/src/shared/en/aws/guides-data.md

 - `data._db` - an instance of `DynamoDB` from the `aws-sdk`
 - `data._doc` - an instance of `DynamoDB.DocumentClient` from the `aws-sdk`
 - `data._name` - a helper for returning an environment appropriate table name
-- `data.accounts.get` - get an account row
+- `data.people.get` - get a person
-- `data.accounts.query` - query accounts
+- `data.people.query` - query people
-- `data.accounts.scan` - return all accounts in pages of 1MB
+- `data.people.scan` - return all people in pages of 1MB
-- `data.accounts.put` - write an account row
+- `data.people.put` - write a person
-- `data.accounts.update` - update an account row
+- `data.people.update` - update a person
-- `data.accounts.delete` - delete an account row
+- `data.people.delete` - delete a person
 - `data.notes.get` - get a note
 - `data.notes.query` - query notes
 - `data.notes.scan` - return all notes in pages in 1MB